Blog | Entrepreneurship

 There are many things that can go wrong when starting a business, including how you set up your entity.

-For example, I had a client who was a plumber in my home state of Nevada.
+Take for example, Garrett’s client, who was a plumber in the state of Nevada.
 He had been at it for five years and saw some real success during those years.
 While he was a good plumber (really good) legal matters like setting up his business weren’t his strong suit.
-My client, instead of consulting with a professional to set up his business, relied on his part-time bookkeeper for suggestions.
+Instead of consulting with a professional to set up his business, relied on his part-time bookkeeper for suggestions.

-Knowing nothing about filing paperwork, or forming a corporation, my client’s bookkeeper suggested he operate as a sole proprietorship.
+Knowing nothing about filing paperwork, or forming a corporation, the plumber’s bookkeeper suggested he operate as a sole proprietorship.
 After all, there’s little to no paperwork.
-So for my really good plumber (but terrible lawyer client), it seemed like the right thing to do.
+So for this really good plumber (but terrible lawyer client), it seemed like the right thing to do.

-Well, as you’ve probably guessed by now, things didn’t go so well for my plumber client.
+Well, as you’ve probably guessed by now, things didn’t go so well for this plumber client.
 His business was sued following an incident involving an employee and a customer at the customer’s house.
-And because my client was a sole proprietor, this meant that he, and not the business itself (as opposed to with a corporation) was sued and had to defend himself.
+And because he was a sole proprietor, this meant that he, and not the business itself (as opposed to with a corporation) was sued and had to defend himself.
 This case went to trial in which a jury awarded the victim $10 million.

-My client was wiped out.
+The plumber was wiped out.
 He lost his house, his savings and his family.
-In this case, had my client set up a limited liability entity, this disastrous event could have been prevented.
+In this case, had he set up a limited liability entity, this disastrous event could have been prevented.

 Note: When you select your entity type, it’s not a one size fits all situation.
 Refer to an attorney or accountant for which entity best fits your business plan.